The AI Money Trap, Part Two

 This is what happens when the tech media repeatedly fails to hold the powerful to account, catering to their narratives and making excuses for their abominable billion-dollar losses and mediocre, questionably useful products.

-Waffle all you want about the so-called agentic era or any realized revenues that make you hot under the collar, I see no reason for celebration about an industry with no exit plans and needless capital expenditures that appear to be one of the few things keeping the American economy growing for effectively no reason.
+Waffle all you want about the so-called agentic era or annualized revenues that make you hot under the collar, I see no reason for celebration about an industry with no exit plans and needless capital expenditures that appear to be one of the few things keeping the American economy growing for effectively no reason.

-I've been writing about the tech industry's obsession with generative AI for two years, and I've really never felt more grim.
+I've been writing about the tech industry's obsession with generative AI for two years and I've really never felt more grim.

-Before, this was an economic uncertainty, a way that our markets might contract, that big tech might take a big haircut, that
+Before this was an economic uncertainty, a way that our markets might contract, that big tech might take a big haircut, that a big, a bunch of money might have been wasted, but otherwise the world could keep turning, right?

-It felt before Khadrowski said that thing, and this was all sitting in public as well.
+It felt before Khodrovsky said that thing, and this was all sitting in public as well.
+I don't know how I missed it.

 It felt until then that it was like, oh, this will really fuck up big tech.

+It'll hit their stocks.
 It'll be bad for them.

-Now, because the economy has slowed so much otherwise, this data center CapEx and these four companies is holding everything up.
+Now, because the economy has slowed so much otherwise, this data center capex and these four companies is holding everything up and it won't last forever.

 The original title of this was called How Does This End?
+And I really don't know how this ends.

-It feels as if everything is aligning for disaster, and I really fear there's nothing that can be done to avert it.
+It feels as if everything is aligning for disaster and I really fear there's nothing that can be done to avert it.
+I will be here to tell you what's happening as it happens.

 And your third part for this week is going to be about GPT-5, which I'm going to be honest, doesn't really fill me full of hope or promise either.

-The editor and composer of the Better Offline theme song is Mattasowski.
+Thank you for listening to Better Offline.
+The editor and composer of the Better Offline theme song is Matt Osowski.

 M-A-T-T-O-S-O-W-S-K-I dot com.

-You can email me at easy at betteroffline.com or visit betteroffline.com to find more podcast links and of course my newsletter.
+You can email me at easy at betteroffline.com or visit betteroffline.com to find more podcast links and, of course, my newsletter.

 I also really recommend you go to chat.where's your ed.at to visit the Discord and go to r/slash betteroffline to check out our Reddit.
+Thank you so much for listening.

 Better Offline is a production of CoolZone Media.